dahshury/WinSTT/README.md

 ### Usage

 After starting the app, wait until "Ready." is displayed in the terminal.
-Upon first usage, the application might take a while to download the required files.

 Hold the right control key to start recording, release it to stop.
 There can be a very slight (0.2ms) delay between the start of the pressing and the start of the app listening to the audio from your microphone.
 You should only start speaking after hearing the audio cue, or seeing the "Ready." printed in the terminal.